chapkovski/custom-waiting-page-for-mturk/README.rst

 3. ``startwp_timer``: After how long will the participant be offered to quit the study (in seconds).
 Default value: ``7200``.

 4. ``task``: What kind of activity a person can do while waiting.
 Right now there are two options: filling in a 'Big Five' questionnaire and a real effort task (finding sum of two maximum numbers).
 In the future we will add games as an option (tic tac toe, snake, hangman etc.) .
 Possible values now: ``['survey', 'real_effort']``.
 Default value: ``real_effort`` .
+(Note: The 'survey' task might need to be adapted if you use oTree 2+, in order to remove radiogrid)'

 5. ``use_task``: whether the participant will see any kind of tasks while waiting.
 Default value: ``True``.